 Here are several categories of risk relating to ACT:

-- Staff safety: meeting consumers in the field and serving them effectively requires robust training on de-escalation and crisis response
+- Staff safety: Meeting consumers in the field and serving them effectively requires robust training on de-escalation and crisis response

-- Consumer safety: as a low barrier service for a population with complex concerns, clients can be at risk for poor outcomes due to substance use, exacerbation of mental illness, or the realities of poverty and homelessness
+- Consumer safety: As a low barrier service for a population with complex concerns, clients can be at risk for poor outcomes due to substance use, exacerbation of mental illness, or the realities of poverty and homelessness

 - Sustainability: ACT services require robust staffing and financial support.
 Unfortunately, organizations that provide ACT are often community-based mental health programs with limited financial resources.
 While start-up grants may be available, the program must have a sustainable rate to be successful long-term.
 That rate must also be adjustable to meet workforce demands.